ShrewdVan/ME433-Advanced-Mechatronics/README.md

 The Assignment 6 is a project using I2C to communicate with a I/O Expander, read from one specific input pin and control the logic level of another output pin using SPI to overwrite its logic value in register.

+The Assignment 7 is a project using I2C to control a oled screen to display the voltage information measured by an analog-to-digital converter.

 The content will be implemented as the course processes.